LunaAshai/ULX-TTT-Corpses/README.md

 A repository for my ULX commands that deal with TTT corpses.

-You can find it in bender's addon too. https://github.com/bender180/Trouble-in-Terrorist-Town-ULX-Commands
+You can find it in Bender's addon too. https://github.com/bender180/Trouble-in-Terrorist-Town-ULX-Commands